Category: book review

 My Thoughts

-You can purchase a copy of the book on Amazon, Barnes & Noble, Chapters and Indigo.
+You can purchase a copy of this book on Amazon, Barnes & Noble and the author’s website.

 About the Author